Forpee/zkEngine/README.md

 3. Enter the function's arguments separated by commas.
 For example, if your function is `add` and is typically called like `add(2, 4)`, you would input `2,4` in the input (only i32 args are accepted for now).

+4.Then Enter the function's argument types separated by commas.
+For example, if your function is `add` and is typically called like `add(2: i32, 4.0: f32)`, you would input `i32,f32` in the input. (no spaces between values)

-4. Click the "Choose File" button/input.
+5. Click the "Choose File" button/input.
 Do this last as it triggers the `onchange` function.
 If you select a file first without entering the function name and arguments, it won't run.

 Once the file is selected, you should see the execution trace of that WebAssembly (Wasm) file in the console.

 ### Example

-In the `test` folder, you'll find two wasm files.
+In the `test` folder, you'll find examples wasm files.
 You can inspect what the wat looks like at [wasm2wat](https://webassembly.github.io/wabt/demo/wasm2wat/) to see the function argumets to input.
 Here are example inputs for the provided wasm files:

 #### `add.wasm` Example:

 - Function Name: 'add'
 - Arguments: 2,4
+- Argument types: i32,i32
 - Selected File: add.wasm

 #### `fibonacci.wasm` Example:

 - Function Name: 'fibonacci'
 - Arguments: 10
+- Argument types: i32
 - Selected File: fibonacci.wasm

+#### `addi32_and_f32.wasm` Example:

+- Function Name: 'addi32_and_f32'
+- Arguments: 10,90.202
+- Argument types: i32,f32
+- Selected File: addi32_and_f32.wasm